 Keep Cup produce reusable coffee cups to replace the disposable ones that cafes give away.
 And when you take your Keep Cup to the coffee shop, you’re likely to get a discount on your drink.

 Or, you could do Christmas gifts a little differently with Buengo.
-You can buy ‘virtual’ items like a sleeping bag for a homeless person or a school uniform for a child.
-You can also purchase second hand items and the proceeds are donated to a good cause.
+They let you purchase second hand items and the proceeds are donated to a good cause.

 For the travel lover